Inducted in 1987

 Dolph Schayes was one of professional basketball's early superstars, a crack shooter and top rebounder whose career stretched from the NBA's inaugural year to basketball's emergence as a major sporting attraction.
-But more than any thing he was known as the star and cornerstone of the Syracuse Nationals.
+Although Schayes represented a bridge between the old game and the new one -- he was canning two-handed set shots long after the jumper had come into vogue -- more than anything he was known as the star of the Syracuse Nationals

-Schayes was drafted in 1948 by both the New York Knickerbockers (BAA) and the Tri-Cities Hawks (NBL), with his draft rights obtained by the Syracuse Nationals.
+A schoolboy star at DeWitt Clinton High School in the Bronx, Schayes led DeWitt to the Borough championship.
+His skills improved as a collegian, earning him All-America honors in 1948 at New York University.
+Following a solid NYU career, Schayes was drafted in 1948 by both the New York Knickerbockers (BAA) and the Tri-Cities Hawks (NBL), with his draft rights obtained by the Syracuse Nationals.
 He chose Syracuse, and was named 1949 NBL Rookie of the Year, averaging 12.9 ppg.
-Schayes, who led the Nats into the playoffs 15 times, led the NBA in rebounding in 1951 with a 16.4 average.
-After losing in the NBA finals in 1950 and 1954, Schayes earned a championship ring in 1955 when the Nats defeated the Fort Wayne Pistons in seven games.
-He was inducted into the Basketball Hall of Fame in 1972.
+Following the 1949 season, the Nats merged into the NBA, and Schayes adapted well to the new environment, leading the NBA in rebounding in 1951 with a 16.4 rpg average.
+In a 16-year career that spanned from the NBA's infant years to the modern era, Schayes led his team into the playoffs 15 times.
+In 1950 and 1954, Syracuse lost to the George Mikan-led Minneapolis Lakers in the NBA finals, but Schayes earned a championship ring in 1955 when the Nats defeated the Fort Wayne Pistons in seven games.
+Schayes, who was named to the All-NBA First and Second Teams six times each, was also selected to 12 consecutive All-Star Games.
+During his career, he scored 19,249 points and grabbed 11,256 rebounds.

-1972: Inducted into the Basketball Hall of Fame.
+Dolph was inducted into the New York State Basketball Coaches Association Hall of Fame.